Ayushii12/AWS-Certified-Cloud-Practitioner-Course-Notes/README.md

 ## Amazon EC2 Pricing

-### On-Demand
+- **On-Demand**
     - It is ideal for short-term, irregular workloads that cannot be interrupted
     - No upfront costs or minimum contract apply
     - Pay-as-you-go pricing model

-### Reserved instances
+- **Reserved instances**
     - Ideal for **steady state** applications
     - Standard Reserved Instance
         - Requires you to specify:
             - EC2 instance type and size
             - Platform description (Operating System)
             - AWS region
     - Convertible Reserved Instance
         - If you need different EC2 instance types
         - If you want to run your EC2 instances in different availability zones

-### EC2 Instance saving plans
+- **Saving plans**
     - Can reduce your EC2 instance costs when you make an **hourly** commitment to an instance family and Region for a 1 year or 3 year term
     - Offers savings of up to **72 percent** compared to On-Demand rates

-### Spot instance
+- **Spot instance**
     - Uses unused Amazon EC2 computing capacity and offer you cost savings at up to 90% off of On-Demand prices
     - Useful for applications that can withstand interruptions

-### Dedicated host
+- **Dedicated host**
     - Physical servers fully dedicated to you use
     - Of all the Amazon EC2 options, Dedicated Hosts are the most expensive